GSA/fedramp-automation/documents/adr/0009-constraint-based-help-docs.md

 There are multiple approaches for the team and larger community to consider.

 1. Do nothing, keep the development and use of constraints as-is, encourage users to manually reference documentation to help correct or improve OSCAL-based content for FedRAMP packages.
-1. Always embed help text directly into the constraints themselves for interpolation into SARIF results, in the `message` field or some other SARIF element, by use of the existing Metachema `message` element in each constraint.
+1. Always embed help text directly into the constraints themselves for interpolation into SARIF results, in the `message` field or some other SARIF element, by use of the existing Metaschema `message` element in each constraint.
-1. Always embed help text directly into the constraints themselves for interpolation into SARIF results, in the `message` field or some other SARIF element, by use of a mandatory Metachema property in each constraint.
+1. Always embed help text directly into the constraints themselves for interpolation into SARIF results, in the `message` field or some other SARIF element, by use of a mandatory Metaschema property in each constraint.
 1. Allow for Metaschema properties to optionally define a URL for help information, text for help information without formatting, and/or formatted Markdown text for help information to interpolate into SARIF results.
 1. Always embed a new custom Metaschema assembly, `help`, with its own custom nested fields and flags, and enhance Metaschema specification and tools to interpolate that data into SARIF results.